JoRanjit/stock-analysis/README.md

 #### pros and cons apply to refactoring the original VBA script
 	* The original VBA script had all the necessary steps involved to generate the expected results
-	* This made refactoring easy as we had to just apply the array logic in the refactored code, while the original one was designed to handle a specific situation
+	* This made refactoring easy as we had to just apply the array logic which made the code cleaner and quicker
-	* All Stocks Analysis took about 0.9 sec to run, while the refactored VBA_Challenge code ran in 0.2 sec.
+	* 'All Stocks Analysis' macro took about 0.9 sec to run, while the refactored 'VBA_Challenge' code ran in 0.2 sec.

 	![VBA Callenge 2017 popup](https://github.com/JoRanjit/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG)